-Mr. H. D. Weaver.
-R.A., a teacher in a Chicago achool, who is visiting in the city sat, brosent, was the guest speaker at the Rotary meeting on Threaday.
+Mr. H. D. Weaver, B.A., a teacher in a Chicago school, who is visiting in the city at present was the stoss speaker at the Rotary meeting or Tocsday.
 He at one time followed the same profession in Alberta.

-Mr. Weaver gave a birds-eye view of the city of Chicago with respect to sociological work He likened the "loop" district of the great city which is situated on the shores of Lake Michigan, to the head of an organism, and indicated this by a semi-circle extending from the lake shore.
-"The loop," Mr. Weaver said, "has developed into a massive bualness section.
-The district immediately adjacent to this, described by another semi-circle, might be termed the area of transition, where people are not settled-there are factories and slum districts, and people of toreign extraction.
-The next area is that of the working class, and is close to the districts where the people attend to their daily occupations.
-Then comes the circle largely made up of sparment dwellings where the "white-collar" workers are to be found, and still another circle includes the bunglow as community-the major the semi-circle includes the bunglow of the circle largely and up of sparment dwellings where the "white-collar" workers are to be found, and still another circle includes the bunglow of the semiphorary where the morpholity was neighbors in the heart of the city, leaving in the morphing by car or other transportation and returning at night.
+Mr. Weaver gave a birds-eye view of the city of Chicago with respect to soctological work.
+He likened the "loop" district of the great city which is situated on the shores of Lake Michigan, to the head of an organism, and indicated this by a semi-circle extending from the lake shore.
+"The loop," Mr. Weaver said, "has developed into a massive business section.
+The district immediately adjacent to this, described by another semi-circle, might be terrined the area of transition, where people are not settled-there are factories and should instricts, and people of foreign the working class, and it is done to their daily occupations.
+Then conset districts where the people attent co. their daily occupations.
+Then consist the circle largely made up of apartment deellings where the "shite-collar" workers are to be found, and still another circle includes the bungalow dwellers, and those who own their own homes.
+Still further out of the collection of the collect their own homes.
+Still further out is a communal zone where people live as neighbors in a community-the men who own these homes attend business in the heart of the city, leaving in the morbing by car or other transportation and returning at night.
 Consequently, this section is largely ruled by the mothers.